andyfraser/shop-demo/USER_MANUAL.md

 ### Shopping Experience
 *   **Dynamic Cart:** Add, update, or remove items without page reloads using the AJAX-powered cart.
 *   **Persistent Cart:** Your items stay in your cart even if you close your browser or switch devices.
 Cart contents are automatically merged when you log in.
-*   **Wishlist:** Save products you're interested in for later.
-Authenticated users can manage their wishlist from a dedicated page or directly from product listings.
+*   **Wishlist & Sharing:** Save products you're interested in for later.
+Authenticated users can manage their wishlist from a dedicated page.
+    *   **Privacy Control:** Toggle your wishlist between "Private" and "Public".
+    *   **Social Sharing:** When public, a unique sharing URL is generated, allowing you to share your wishlist with friends and family.
 *   **Seamless Checkout:** Logged-in users can choose from their saved address book.
 Choose from multiple delivery tiers based on order total.
 *   **Secure Payment Integration:** Pluggable payment gateway system with a demo manual payment gateway for checkout processing.
 *   **Order Tracking:** Registered customers can view their complete order history and track status (Pending, Confirmed, Shipped, Delivered).